-The M0, M5, and M4 pins select one of 16 input frequencies, and the M3 to M1 pins select one of 16 possible output frequencies.
+The M0 pin selects one of three input frequencies, and the M3 to M1 pins select one of 16 possible output frequencies.
 See Table 32 and Table 33 for details.

-The system clock configuration is controlled by the state of the IRQ pin at startup (see Table 34 for details).
+The system clock configuration is controlled by the state of the IRQ pin at startup (see Table 34).
 The digital PLL loop bandwidth, reference input frequency accuracy tolerance ranges, and DPLL phase margin selection are not available in hard pin programming mode unless the user uses the serial port to change their default values.